Paul Hugo Suding

 Paul-Hugo Suding (born 23 January 1949 in Vechta, Germany) is an energy economist and international development specialist, living in Saint-Christophe, Aosta Valley region in Italy.

 Suding was the first Head of Secretariat of the Global Renewable Energy Policy Network REN21 in Paris, from 2006 to 2008.
 He held numerous long term assignments to countries and development organizations as program director for Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, from which he retired in 2014.

 Suding has published more than 100 books and articles on energy, environment, climate, including refereed articles.
 He is one of the first recipients of the Theodor Wessels Award in the category of doctor dissertations.

 Life

 Suding was born as 7th child to Auguste and Joseph Suding from the village of Lüsche (Bakum).
 In 1967, he took the baccalaureate in the classical curriculum at the catholic boarding school Gymnasium Leoninum in Handrup, Germany.
 Suding moved to Cologne for studies interrupted by draft military service and went on to work and live in the Cologne area until entering, in 1989, a 25 year long expatriate life with his family, with residences in Bujumbura (Burundi), Quito (Ecuador), Beijing (China), Paris (France), Cairo (Egypt) and Washington D.C.
 Since retirement in 2014, he lived in the Netherlands before moving to Italy in 2020.

-Suding was married from 1981 to her passing in 2015 to Italian national Elena Corgiolu from Ulassai, Sardinia.
+Suding was married from 1981 to her death in 2015 to Italian national Elena Corgiolu from Ulassai, Sardinia.
 The couple has two children: Lucrezia Langbein M.D. née Suding and the multiple Italian Mountain-bike Downhill Champion Lorenzo Suding.